 The school has offered a Graduate Certificate in Military Behavioral Health and a Graduate Certificate in Substance Abuse Studies for several years.
-This year, a new specialty certificate was approved: Certificate in Advanced Clinical Practice.
 The Substance Abuse Studies curriculum requires 12 credit hours.
-The Military Behavioral Health curriculum requires 18 credit hours, and the Advanced Clinical Practice curriculum requires 21 credit hours.
-For students in the MSW Program, each of the Certificate Programs includes at least one course that is part of the Foundation Curriculum for the MSW degree.
+The Military Behavioral Health curriculum requires 18 credit hours.
+For students in the MSW Program, each of the Certificate Programs includes at least one course that is part of the Advanced Curriculum for the MSW degree.